wajidbaba/global.hackathon/TEAMS.md

 For most (if not all) of us, this is our first hackathon!
 We want a challenging, competative experience in which we can engage and learn as we work together to meet our project goal in providing a solution to one of the Koding.com themes.

 * Eric) A front-end designer and developer with 6+ years of experience (HTML/CSS/JS).
-* Super Bear) A back-end developer (PHP, MySQL,Mongo, Redis, some Python, some Shell) using Linux/mac.
+* Super Bear) A back-end developer (PHP/MySQL/Mongo/Redis/some Python/some Shell) using Linux/mac.He wants to learn more Web Developement Skill during this Hackthon!:D
-* Tim) Full stack developer, own a web dev company, 10+ years experience (PHP/MySQL/JS/HTML/CSS).
+* Tim) Full stack developer, 10+ years experience (PHP/MySQL/JS/HTML/CSS).
 Other experience: Python, c/c++/c#, shell and some java.
+Tim Turner studies Mathematics and Computer Science at the University of Washington in Seattle.
+If that weren’t enough for a mere mortal, Tim also works at an IT company and runs a web dev shop of his own.
+He loves to help others bring their ideas to life.
+More about me: [stories.koding.com/tim-turner](http://stories.koding.com/story/tim-turner/)
-* Cyril) Back-end developer
+* Cyril) Back-end developer (PHP, MySQL, Doctrine, Java)...a Software Architect at CYMAPK, a company that focuses on building web based applications for the Finance industry.
+While not working, I focus on participating in forums and blogs at Codecall.
+My main interests are Database modelling and back-end programming...and outside of I.T related stuff i enjoy a good kick-about (football).
+I am looking foward to this hackathon as both fun, challenging and interactive.
+Lets do this :)
 * Andrew) Java/Python/Ruby Programmer with Rails Experience (2 Years overall exp) (Bonus: High Schooler with a passion for coding!)
+Owns Liquid Think (.net) where he writes interesting and engaging posts about new things in technology--whether it be Open-Source, Linux, Hacker Culture or Gadgetry.
+When he's not writing Blog Posts or Code, he's sailing in his Laser Dinghy.
+He hopes to learn more about interactive Web Applications and Developement in this Hackathon.

-We're going to attack the challenges presented by the hackathon themes, collaborate and develop a creative, unique solution, and produce a useful product to meed the presented need.
+We're going to attack the challenges presented by the hackathon themes, collaborate and develop a creative, unique solution, and produce a useful product to meet the presented need.

 ---------------------------------------